bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Theturtlemodule.rst

 where VARIABLE is the variable name you wish to use to refer to the new object, and CLASS is the name of the class of the object that you wish to create.
 Note the parentheses, which are required.

-In this program, instead of working with integer and string objects, we're working with Turtle and Screen objects.
+In this program, instead of working with integer and string objects, we're working with objects that belong to the ``Turtle`` and ``Screen`` classes.
 As we discussed above, you don't manipulate Turtle and Screen objects using operators like ``+``, but rather through commanding them to perform actions by invoking their methods.
 Now, here comes a very important concept: slow down and read this carefully:

 **The methods that you can invoke on a particular object are determined by the object's class.**